-As the time we spend in front of a screen has increased, so has our exposure to the blue light emanating from our devices like laptops, tablets and mobile phones — and our bodies have felt it.
+As the time we spend in front of screens has increased, so has our exposure to the LED blue light emanating from devices like laptops, tablets and mobile phones.

-However, researchers are still determining exactly how much damage blue light does, particularly blue light emanating from digital screens.
-Because this information isn’t yet conclusive, some marketing claims about what blue light blocking glasses can accomplish are a little suspect, leading many consumers to wonder if blue light glasses really work.
+Researchers are still determining how much blue light impacts the eyes, particularly LED blue light emanating from digital screens.
+Because this information isn’t yet conclusive, some marketing claims seem a little suspect, leading many consumers to wonder if blue light filtering glasses really work.

-Still, to determine if these glasses are right for you, read on for more information about blue light’s currently known effects and exactly how the best blue light blocking glasses can protect you.
+To determine if these glasses are right for you, read on for more information about blue light’s currently known effects and exactly how the best blue light filtering glasses work.

 Should I be concerned about blue light?

-Here’s a more in-depth look at some of the claims surrounding blue light blocking glasses.
+Here’s a more in-depth look at some of the claims surrounding blue light filtering glasses.

-Reports of dry, red, irritated, fatigued eyes while using screens are so prevalent there’s a term for it: digital eye strain.
-This problem is multilayered and isn’t just about blue light.
+Reports of eyes that are dry, red, irritated and fatigued while using screens are so prevalent, there’s a term for it: digital eye strain.
+It’s a multilayered problem.
 When using screens, we tend to blink less, causing dry eyes and eye strain.

-While experts recommend putting down your phone two to three hours before bedtime, Americans don’t do it.
+Even though experts recommend putting down your phone two to three hours before bedtime, many Americans don’t.
 According to the National Institute of Health, 90% of Americans spend at least a few nights per week on electronics within an hour of bedtime.
-So if the screens-before-bed habit isn’t going away, blue light blocking glasses offer a clear alternative solution.

-The claim that blue light causes retinal damage or macular degeneration is not yet proven.
-While some laboratory studies conducted on cells in a petri dish or on animals showed a link, they did not mimic the natural conditions of blue light exposure to a live human eye or use blue light from digital screens, according to the American Association of Ophthalmologists.
+Some blue light studies have shown an effect on retinal cells, but because they were conducted on animals or cells in a petri dish, these studies did not mimic the natural conditions of blue light exposure to a live human eye.
+They also did not use blue light from digital screens, according to the American Association of Ophthalmologists.

-Any harm done to a human retina by high-energy light like blue light is thought to be cumulative.
-Every source, like the sun, digital screens and LED lights, may compound the damage.
-Prolonged exposure to ultraviolet light is known to cause harm to skin and eyes — but we don’t yet know what similarly prolonged exposure to blue light from screens can do.
+Any impact on a human retina by high-energy light like blue light is thought to be cumulative.
+Prolonged exposure to ultraviolet light is known to cause harm to skin and eyes — but we don’t yet know how similarly prolonged exposure to blue light may affect us.

 What is blue light, anyway?

 Blue light itself ranges from 380 to 500 nm.
 Sometimes, blue light is further broken down into blue-violet light (380 to 450 nm) and blue-turquoise light (roughly 450 to 500 nm).
-Researchers from the National Institute of Health claim that peak light damage occurs around 440 nm.
-Blue light glasses can help mitigate or reduce some of this damage.
+Researchers from the National Institute of Health claim that blue-violet light can impact the eyes most at around 440 nm.

-Blue light glasses have specially crafted lenses that block a certain amount of blue light.
-The amount and wavelength of blue light that is blocked varies among glasses.
-When you consider purchasing blue light blocking glasses or coatings on prescription glasses, it’s essential to understand how much and what kind of blue light your glasses are supposed to stop.
+Blue light glasses have specially crafted lenses that filter a certain amount of blue-violet light.
+The amount and wavelength of blue-violet light that is filtered varies among glasses.
+When you consider purchasing blue light filtering glasses or coatings on prescription glasses, it’s essential to understand how much and what kind of blue light your glasses are supposed to filter.